cakephp/docs/en/development/testing.rst

 .. note::

-    Depending on your system's configuration, you make need to run the previous commands with ``sudo``
+    Depending on your system's configuration, you may need to run the previous commands with ``sudo``.

 Once PHPUnit is installed with the pear installer, you should confirm that the PHPUnit libraries are on PHP's ``include_path``.
 You can do this by checking